 Hybrid Cloud Backup

 Many third-party backup services have built-in cloud connectors that can be enabled to send data backups to AWS without disruption to your organization's daily operations.
 If your current on-premises solution does not have built-in cloud connectors, you can use gateway services like AWS Storage Gateway to create a seamless connection between on-premises environments and AWS.
 During a restore, backup data is pulled back to the on-premises environment and reinstated for production.
 Below is a conceptual architecture of a hybrid cloud backup solution.
-Backups are generated on-premises where the backup master server is hosted and sent to AWS to be stored in Amazon S3 or archived in Amazon Glacier.
-Customers can also work with with providers from the AWS Partner Network (APN).
+Backups are generated on-premises where the backup master server is hosted and sent to AWS to be stored in Amazon S3, including the lower cost storage classes – S3 Standard-Infrequent Access, S3 One Zone-Infrequent Access, S3 Glacier, and S3 Glacier Deep Archive.

 With AWS Storage Gateway, customers can retire physical tape libraries and replace them with durable and secure cloud-enabled storage capabilities.
 AWS Storage Gateway lets IT organizations transfer backup jobs from on-premises tape or virtual tape library systems to AWS without disrupting existing on-premises workflows.
 AWS Storage Gateway’s virtual tape library interface can help you update your backup infrastructure, reduce the need to transport storage media to and from offsite facilities, and eliminate upfront capital investments and resource maintenance of aging tape media.